 Our linear score function is,

+fx=Wx+b

 Since we are taking the vector product between the node and the input image, the node must be a similar image to label of its’ class.
 If we reshape the weight arrays back to an image, we can see this similarity.
 We can achieve this by reshaping each column of W1.

-Let us observe the loss and accuracy of training data set.
+Let us observe the loss and accuracy of training and validation processes.

-As we can observe the loss and accuracies have a large slope at the beginning but after a while slope become smaller.
+As we can observe the loss and accuracies have a large gradient at the beginning but after a while gradient has become smaller.
 This is due to the low number of layers and nodes.
 Testing data also shows similar characteristics.
-So, we can conclude that the linear classifier is not either underfitting or overfitting.
+So, we can conclude that the linear classifier is not either underfitting or overfitting

-2 Layer dense Network
+Two layer dense Network

+I have defined a function to run the two layer dense neural network,

+layer2(x_train,y_train,x_test,y_test,batch_size,H,lr,lr_decay,reg,sgd=False)

+Parameters,

+x_train: Training data set

+y_training: labels for training data

+x_test: validation data set

+y_test: labels for validation data

+sgd: set the variable to True for Stochastic gradient descent

+batch_size: set a value for training data mini batching.
+Input the whole training data set size if mini batching is not required.

+H: number of hidden nodes

+lr: learning rate

+lr_decay: learning rate decay

+reg: regularization parameter

+sgd: set value to True, to activate stochastic gradient descent which uses random data for gradient descent.

+In the linear classifier we normalized the pixel values.
+Otherwise the score values won’t be in the range 0-1.
+Because we didn’t use any activation function to map the output of the linear layer.If we don’t normalize the data for the linear classifier it will take a longer time to train.

+But in this two layer model we are using hidden layer followed by a sigmoid activation function.
+So all the outputs from the hidden layer get mapped to a value between 0 and 1.

+Also unnecessary normalizations can lead to an underfitting model.

-Defining the two layer dense network
+Running two layer dense network for 0.014 initial learning rate.

-Preprocssing the input data set without pixel normalization to avoid underfitting.
-Because we don’t need normalization of data as we use sigmoid function to normalize the score of each node of the hidden layer.

 x_trainn,y_trainn,x_testn,y_testn=preproc(norm=False,reshape=True)

-Defining the parameters and running the 2 Layer dense neural network.
+batch_size = x_trainn.shape[0]

+H=200

+iterations = 300

+lr = 1.4e-2

+lr_decay= 0.999

+reg = 5e-6

+w1n,b1n,w2n,b2n,loss_historyn,loss_history_testn,train_acc_historyn,val_acc_historyn=layer2(x_trainn,y_trainn,x_testn,y_testn,batch_size,H,lr,lr_decay,reg)

 Training process shows oscillations be as we increase the hidden layers and nodes.
 But the overal accuracy has increased.